 We covered the most popular approaches to development workflow.
 Nowadays, developing web applications on Windows 10 is pretty accessible.
 Before picking anything you need to set your requirements and conditions.
 Then you could use this article as a starting point and move on from there.

 My personal approach for Windows 10 is Vagrant.
 Sure, it’s slower than all the other options but any decent laptop can handle my needs.
 I choose it because it’s easy to understand and configure boxes I use (usually Homestead for PHP development).
 Docker is a great method too but it takes more research and understanding.
 I think it’s the best option if you’re in a company with dedicated DevOps engineer.
 Then it’s his/her job to prepare and streamline development environment workflow.
 For smaller companies and projects I don’t think it’s worth exploring.

 Other approaches come with good performance but with other inconveniences.
-In many cases it’s required to mimic production environment and they are not good in this regard.
+In many cases, it’s required to mimic the production environment and they are not good in this regard.

 Thank you for reading this!
 Let me know what you think and leave a comment down below.